CosmicWeave/CogniFlow/AI_REFERENCE.md

 2.  **High-Quality Content (Crucial):**
     -   **Series Name & Description:** Create a compelling and descriptive name (e.g., "Topic Mastery Path: The Contextual Approach") and a comprehensive summary for the entire learning path.
+    -   **Engaging Tone:** All names and descriptions should be written to be engaging and spark curiosity, not just be descriptive.
+Avoid a dry, academic, textbook-like tone.
+Factual claims must be accurate and from reliable sources.
     -   **Level Goal & Focus:** For each Level, provide a clear "Goal" and "Focus".
     -   **Deck Topics:** For each Deck, provide a detailed, itemized list of specific "Topics" to be covered.
     -   **Progressive Difficulty:** The path must be logically sequenced, starting with foundational definitions and historical context, moving to practical applications, then to assessment and planning, and finally to interdisciplinary challenges.